AriOva/Municipals-and-AI/README.md

 ## Summary

-Municipals and vitality created by local enterprises - Final project for the Building AI course

 Support municipalities in decision making to support enterprises that create the optimal impact on vitality of municipal, like increased tax income and supporting people to stay in district.

 ## Background